 Develop close working relationships with interdisciplinary faculty and mentors.

 Complete an MS degree in one academic year in the School of Medicine & Dentistry.

 Participate in discussions and daily work of practicing clinicians and scholars.

 Degree: BFA in Acting

-Career plans: In addition to acting, directing, and playwriting, I want to be a professor of medical humanities and theatre.
+Career plans: In addition to acting, directing, and play writing, I want to be a professor of medical humanities and theater.

 Fun fact about me: I played in a World Series of Poker event on my 21st birthday.